 The V-22 Osprey and tilt-rotor aircraft’s reputation for being unsafe

 The first fatalities associated with the Osprey were in July of 1992 when seven Marines were killed.
-Eight years later, another Osprey full of Marines would go down, killing 19.
-In all, 51 service members have died in Osprey crashes throughout the program’s lifetime, with the most recent coming in June of this year when an Osprey belonging to the 3rd Marine Aircraft Wing crashed in California, killing five.
+Eight years later, another Osprey full of Marines went down, killing 19.
+In all, 51 service members have died in Osprey crashes throughout the program’s lifetime, with the most recent coming in June of this year when an Osprey belonging to the Marine’s 3rd Marine Aircraft Wing crashed in California, killing five.

 Every service member lost in training or combat is a tragedy, but in order to determine whether the V-280 is truly an unsafe replacement for the UH-60, it’s important to view these tragic incidents through an admittedly difficult-to-muster lens of objectivity.